backbone-paginator/backbone.paginator/README.md

 ####4.
 Configure how the library will show the results

-We need to tell the library how many items per page would we like to see, how many in total, etc...
+We need to tell the library how many items per page would we like to see, etc...

 ```javascript
 		paginator_ui: {